thousandbrainsproject/monty_lab/floppy/README.md

 ## Overview

-This framework provides multiple approaches to FLOP counting in the `floppy.flop_counting` module.
+This framework provides multiple approaches to FLOP counting in the `floppy.counting` module.

 1. Operation Interception via TrackedArray wrapper
 2. Function wrapping for high-level operations